arangace/CarbonFootprint/README.md

 ### Disclaimer:

-Carbon Tiptoe is not a real organisation
+Carbon Tiptoe is not a real organisation.
 All images used on this website adhere to CC licencing.
 Text supplied on this website is not 100% accurate and is used for placeholder for the websites theme.